City Guide · Last updated 3 June 2026

 What Does a Realistic Monthly Budget Look Like?

-Here's what a single person actually spends per month in La Linea, broken down into three lifestyle levels:
+Here is what a single person typically spends per month in La Linea at three lifestyle levels, based on current market prices:

 CategoryBudgetComfortablePremium